 Within the northern Coconino National Forest resides an unnamed mountain that from a distance, looks just like any other mountain.
 Looks can be deceiving...
-Hidden from view of anyone below is a unique sanctuary formed by a million year old volcanic crater.
-Recessed cinder cones are not uncommon in this area, but what is uncommon is an 11 acre beautiful tree lined meadow.
+Hidden from the view of anyone below is a unique sanctuary formed by a million-year-old volcanic crater.
+Recessed cinder cones are not uncommon in this area, but what is uncommon is an 11-acre beautiful tree-lined meadow.
 The rim of the mountain is a mild roller coaster with a high-point summit of 8,141.
 The secret meadow sits on average about 120 vertical feet below the rim.
 Standing in this meadow has a special quality to it that must be experienced in person.
 It feels so private and untouched.
 It's like you stepped down onto a segment of land that time forgot.
 It can be windy along the rim and dead calm down in the lower meadow.
 Elk love this location!
 Having a close encounter with wildlife is very likely.
 I certainly had one!
 You could find just about anything hiding up there.

 All camping throughout the surrounding area is designated as "dispersed".
 Dispersed camping is legal throughout most regions of the Coconino National Forest.
-Always utilize existing sites and verify any possible fire restrictions prior to your visit.
+Always utilize existing sites and verify any possible fire restrictions before your visit.